List of artists who reached number one on the Spanish Singles Chart

-Madonna holds the record for the most number-one songs with 21.
+Madonna holds the record for the most number-one songs and by a female artist with 21.

 Michael Jackson holds the record for the most number-one songs by a male artist with 20.

-Bad Bunny holds the record for the most number-one songs by a Latin artist with 17.
+Bad Bunny holds the record for the most number-one songs by a Latin artist with 18.

-Rosalía holds the record for the most number-one songs by a Spanish artist with 13.
+Quevedo holds the record for the most number-one songs by a Spanish artist with 16.

 Depeche Mode holds the record for the most number-one songs by a band with 10.

 This is a list of recording artists who have reached number one on the singles chart in Spain, published by Productores de Música de España (PROMUSICAE) since 1959.